richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 This boilerplate has been unchanged in the five years since then.

-At the same time (2018), the descriptiuon added text to say
+At the same time (2018), the description added text to say

 > Enough time must be allocated to manage approximately 10 to 15 working
 > groups, [and] to read on the order of 500 pages of internet-drafts every two